jt00000/jt00000.github.io/_posts/2020-08-25-post_googlectf2020_sprint.md

 I participated in GoogleCTF2020 as PwnaSonic and I solved 2 REV task. (beginner, sprint)

-This task `sprint` is very fun one and I really enjoyed.
+This task `sprint` is very fun one and I really enjoyed playing.
 So I decide to write this.

 ---